SohanChidrawar/CodeWithPankajSir/Recursion/readme.md

 4. Delete aplhabet 'x' from given string.
 Here we can give other alphabet to remove from given string.

 5. Replace 'x' with 'abc'.
-Here we can generalise with other string also
+Here we can generalise with other string also.

+6. Delete consecutive duplicate.
+E.g: input: aabccd   output: abcd